Two- and four-stroke engines: M4+2 engine

-The M4+2 engine took its name from a combination of the two working modes of the known engines, that is from the two-stroke engine and four-stroke engine.
+The M4+2 engine took its name from a combination of two-stroke engines and four-stroke engines.
 The two-stroke combustion engine is characterized by a simple construction and system of air load change, as well as a bigger index of power output.
-Unfortunately, its filling ratio is worse than in four-stroke engine.
-The ecological index of two-stroke engine is also unfavorable.
-The system of valves of the four-stroke engine is its disadvantage.
-The cylinders of both modules of double-pistons engine have been joined along one axis with common cylinder head - in the form of the ring.
-The pistons are moved with different speed and with appropriate stage displacement.
-The two crankshafts are connected with a special transmission.
-The four-stroke crankshaft is rotated with twice a speed of two-stroke crankshaft.
-The engine is named double-piston because of its construction - double pistons and crankshafts.
-In the M4+2, the advantages of both engines being connected are obvious; the pistons of the engine working in one combustion cylinder are set oppositely to each other, but in different modes.
-Although the projects of connecting two stroke modes in one cylinder were tried already a long time ago in the opposed piston engine, the combination of the two different cycles had never been tried before.
-It turned out that the engine is not only able to work, but that the effects are very promising.
+The cylinders of both modules of the double-pistons engine have been joined along one axis with a common cylinder head in the form of a ring.
+The pistons are moved at different speeds and with appropriate stage displacement.
+The two crankshafts are connected with a special transmission that rotates the four-stroke crankshaft at twice the speed of the two stroke crankshaft.
+In the M4+2, the advantages of both engines being connected are obvious; the pistons of the engine working in one combustion cylinder are set opposite to each other but in different modes.
+Opposed-piston engines have been tried before in both 2 stroke and 4 stroke, the combination of the two different cycles is unique to this engine.
 The engine has a far greater efficiency over the break-even value known to combustion engines (about 35%) and closer to the one associated with steam turbines or electric engines (about 70%).